 To Schedule a Living Arrangement Agreement (LAA)

-Lisa will conduct a brief “discovery” call to talk with key participants about their concerns, hopes, and objectives.
+I will conduct a brief “discovery” call to talk with key participants about their concerns, hopes, and objectives.
 From there, clients are provided a detailed outline and schedule for how the LAA will be developed.
 It generally takes four to five sessions (averaging 2 hours/session) to complete the process, with work to be completed by the parties between sessions.
 Meeting(s) typically occur in the client’s home.
 I want to make it very clear that the process of establishing a LAA, is an educational process and not one of counseling or therapy.
-If a referral for therapy or counseling is warranted or requested, we will make appropriate referrals.
+If a referral for therapy or counseling is warranted or requested, I will make appropriate referrals.